Ray Ruffels: Coaching career

-Ruffels was appointed the inaugural Head Coach of the Australian Institute of Sport (AIS) tennis program in 1981.
+Ruffels was appointed head national tennis coach of Tennis Australia in 1980.
+He was appointed the inaugural Head Coach of the Australian Institute of Sport (AIS) tennis program in 1981.
 He held this position until his retirement in January 1990.
 Whilst at the AIS, Ruffels coached many young players that would have successful professional careers including: Pat Cash, Wally Masur, Darren Cahill, Todd Woodbridge, Richard Fromberg, Simon Youl and Johan Anderson.
 After leaving the AIS, he coached Todd Woodbridge and Mark Woodforde, who as a doubles team won many major titles including the gold medal at the 1996 Atlanta Olympics.

 In 2009, he returned to Australia to work at the AIS after being a national coach for the United States Tennis Association player development program in California.

 In November 2016, he was awarded The President's Spirit of Tennis by Tennis Australia.

 Personal

 Ruffels married professional tennis player Anna-Maria Fernandez and they have two children, Ryan and Gabriela; both have taken up golf as a career.